 Importantly, we even employ a farrier to relieve donkeys of painful and uncomfortable hooves, a small gesture that makes a big difference to the donkey’s quality of life.

 All donkeys that pass through our workshops are recorded to help us keep track of their progress.

-Our veterinarians are fully qualified and experienced in tending to any donkey that is sick or injured and we often offer ‘roadside assistance’ or out patient calls to donkeys in distress.
+Our veterinarians are fully qualified and experienced in tending to any donkey or horse that is sick or injured and we often offer ‘roadside assistance’ or out patient calls to animals in distress.

 Now at the Nowzad donkey santuary in Afghanistan we have seven rescue donkeys; Rosie and her daughter; Kushi, Jalala, Demazang, Shahzada, Lola, Maqbula and Azad, our first rescued horse.

 And we cannot forget; David the rescued bull and Jaja the goat.

 Please help us to continue making a difference for the donkeys of Afghanistan by buying our 'A donkey shouldn't have to work it's ass off' tee shirt from the Nowzad store TODAY or donating directly to support our mission by clicking here.
 You can watch Pen take on the 'Walk a mile in a donkey's shoes' challenge here